sajohnstone/v1-entity-graphql/README.md

 }
 ```

+# persistance
+It uses nedb to simulate a database connection, but this could easily replace with full blown MongoDb.

 # tests

 For running tests I'm using a Postman equivilent for VSCode (https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
 Open the .\test\exampleQuery.rest file and select 'Send Request'.